pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 Follow the [GitHub instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys) for creating a deploy key.

-Then, put the private key in Credhub so we can use it in our pipeline:
+Then, put the private key in CredHub so we can use it in our pipeline:

 ```bash
 # note the space at the beginning of the next line